TTWNO/tait.tech/_posts/2020-06-25-tmux-minecraft.md

 So to solve this interesting problem, I decided to use `tmux`.
 `tmux` is a **t**terminal **mu**ltiple**x**er.
-This allows you to run a terminal session, the leave it while it  still runs in the background.
+This allows you to run a terminal session, then detach fromc it while it  still runs in the background.

 This is very valuable when running command line applications that need to have an active console connection, like a Minecraft server.